-Learning to consciously apply the Law of Attraction for a better life is just like learning a whole new language.
+Learning to consciously apply success principles (such as the law of attraction) for a better life is just like learning a whole new language.
 At first, with every intention to communicate your desires perfectly, everyone makes mistakes.
 It’s happened to me: what was intended to communicate my desires clearly has often turned into something that I never intended at all.

 But that’s okay… it’s part of the learning process.
 Think about it:

 Imagine going to a Spanish speaking country with nothing more than a rudimentary understanding of the Spanish language and an English/Spanish translation handbook.

 (I tell people all the time that I can speak Spanish: Ta-co Bell, burrito, chimichanga, enchilada…)

 So you arrive in the foreign country and climb into a taxicab.
 You open your book and intend to tell the driver, “I want to go someplace quiet and beautiful where I can feel the spirit of God.”
 So word by word, you search your translation guide and say, “Deseo ir en alguna parte tranquilidad y hermoso donde puedo sentir el alcohol del dios.”

 The driver, who is a native of the country hears, “Desire to go beautiful tranquility somewhere, and where I can feel the alcohol of the God.”

 Where do you think he will take you??

 When you end up at a saloon, you might look at your book and throw it away saying, “This Spanish language doesn’t work!!!”

 Do you know anyone who has been introduced to the principles of prosperity through “The Secret” or elsewhere, made an attempt to live according to the guidelines and then throw it all away because the “tool” didn’t work?